-4.2.5.3.
+4.2.4.4.
 In this method:

-- A quotation shall be invited from either one, or where possible, more suppliers or contractors indicating the specifications sought and terms and conditions of supply; - b.
-A time limit as may be considered necessary may be given to the bidders to prepare and submit their bids as per mutual agreement. - c.
-The offer/s which comply with the specifications, terms and conditions shall be considered to determine whether the price is consistent with the current market prices; - d.
-Negotiations to bring down the prices may be carried out if the prices offered are deemed to be excessive or substantially in excess of the prevailing market prices.
+- A quotation shall be invited from either one, or where possible, more suppliers or contractors indicating the specifications sought and terms and conditions of supply; - A time limit as may be considered necessary may be given to the bidders to prepare and submit their bids as per mutual agreement; - c.
+The offer(s) which complies with the specifications, terms and conditions shall be considered to determine whether the price is consistent with the current market price; and - d.
+Negotiations to bring down the prices may be carried out if the prices offered are deemed to be excessive or substantially in excess of the prevailing market prices or departmental estimate.

-4.2.6.
+4.2.5.
 Community Contracting

-4.2.6.1.
+4.2.5.1.
 In case of works with estimated value of not more than Nu.
-1.5 (one point five) million, the work can be awarded to the local community as per the Community Contract Protocol developed by Department of Local Governance, Ministry of Home and Cultural Affairs.
+1.5 (one point five) million, the work can be awarded to the local community as per the Community Contract Protocol developed by competent authorities.

-4.2.7.
+4.2.6.
 Framework Contracting

-- 4.2.7.1.
+- 4.2.6.1.
 This method of procurement may be used for the supply of designated supplies over a given period of time which shall not exceed one year.
-Under this method the procuring agency and the supplier agree the terms and conditions and in particular the price.
-While finalizing the contract, procurement procedures set out in this rule will apply to the award of the framework contract. - 4.2.7.2.
-Supplies may be ordered under the contract at different intervals depending on the needs of the procuring agency without a requirement of further competitive bidding. - 4.2.7.3.
+Under this method the procuring agency and the supplier agree the terms and conditions and in particular the price. - 4.2.6.2.
+Supplies may be ordered under the contract at different intervals depending on the needs of the procuring agency without a requirement of further competitive bidding. - 4.2.6.3.
 For the purpose of applying procurement procedures under this rule, the value to be taken into account is the total estimated annual value for all the supplies to be procured.

-4.2.8.
-Electronic reverse auction(e-Auction)
+4.2.7.
+Electronic reverse auction (e-Reverse Auction)

-4.2.8.1.
-An electronic reverse auction (e-Auction) is a scheduled online event in which prequalified/registered bidders bid against each other on their prices and the bidder with the lowest bid price is considered for award.

-- 4.2.8.2.
-The e-Auction is a particular application of an Request for Quotation (RFQ) and shall start within a reasonable time after bidders that have been prequalified/registered and have met the minimum qualification criteria.
-The bidders shall receive information on: - a. the automated evaluation method that will be used to rank bidders during the e-Auction; and - any other relevant information on how the e-Auction is to be conducted, including clear instructions on how to access and participate in the auction. - 4.2.8.3. e-Auction may be used when requirements are unambiguously specified and there is adequate competition among the bidders.
+- 4.2.7.1.
+An electronic reverse auction (e-Reverse Auction) is a scheduled online event in which prequalified/registered bidders bid against each other on their prices and the bidder with the lowest bid price is considered for award. - 4.2.7.2.
+The e-Reverse Auction is a particular application of a Request for Quotation (RFQ) and shall start within a reasonable time after bidders that have been prequalified/registered and have met the minimum qualification criteria.
+The bidders shall receive information on: - a. the automated evaluation method that will be used to rank bidders during the e-Reverse Auction; and - b. any other relevant information on how the e-Reverse Auction is to be conducted, including clear instructions on how to access and participate in the auction. - 4.2.7.3. e-Reverse Auction may be used when requirements are unambiguously specified and there is adequate competition among the bidders.